-The student should notify his/her family that in case of an emergency during normal class schedule, they should call the Nursing Office at (806)716-4626 or (806)716-4623.
+Students should notify their family that in case of an emergency during normal class times, they should call the Nursing Office at South Plains College in Levelland.
 Class will not be interrupted unless it is an emergency, so they must identify themselves and say it is an emergency to get immediate action.

-The student should notify his/her family that in the case of an emergency during clinical rotations, they should call and leave a message or text (who they are and who they need to get in touch with for an emergency) to the number or numbers provided to them in the clinical course syllabus and/or on the clinical course schedule.
+Students should notify their family that in case of an emergency during clinical rotations, they should call and leave a message or text (who they are and who they need to get in touch with for an emergency) to the number or numbers provided to them in the clinical course syllabus and/or on the clinical course schedule.